What Are Pleural Plaques?

 • Quit smoking

-You can ask your doctor about lung function tests.
-These could pave the way for how you manage your lifestyle changes.
+You can ask your doctor for lung function tests.
+These tests can help you plan the best way to make lifestyle changes.

 Common Questions About Pleural Plaques